Wool's unique properties, including providing great insulation even when wet,

 the black underwear from Stanfield's,

-and a thinner type knitted from a 100% worsted Merino wool yarn from Filson.
+and a thinner type knitted from a 95% Merino wool/5% nylong yarn from Devold.
 Each uses a fine

 soft wool for comfort, and either gives the reliable warmth of wool, keeping